CenterForSpatialResearch/conflict_urbanism_sp2020/_posts/2020-05-06-andersson.md

 We have chosen to look at the infrastructure(s) of Israeli settlements on the Palestinian Occupied Territories through a spatial exploration of the settlement of Har Homa (officially Homat Shmuel) just outside of Jerusalem.
 Building on a rich theoretical foundation and academic endeavours, we decided to continue the conversation of how Israel is using spatial practices to further its occupation of Palestinian lands through a visual case study.
 Har Homa stood out to us in several ways; first of all because of its proximity and de facto integration into Jerusalem’s wider urban fabric, second of all because its creation came about concurrently with the Oslo Peace Process, and third of all because it was built in part on Palestinian expropriated land.
 In addition to this, its development has continued since its construction in the latter half of the 1990s, and it has proved to be a continuing point of contention within the context of the Israeli-Palestinian conflict.

 ![Har Homa](/conflict_urbanism_sp2020/images/har_homa_images_for_site/har_homa_3.jpg)
+***Har Homa***

 #### Background

 Conceived by former Israeli Prime Minister Yitzhak Rabin in the first half of the 1990s (Rosen, 2012, p.
 36), Har Homa is situated on a hilltop in the southern parts of East Jerusalem.
 For Palestinians, it is known as Jabal Abu Ghneim.
 As mentioned, the settlement was particularly controversial from its inception, owing in part to the fact that it in part was built on Palestinian expropriated land (Greenberg, 1997).
 Before construction of the Israeli settlement, Jabal Abu Ghneim was a ‘lonely, barren, and stony mountain’ surrounded ‘for kilometers to the east, west and south [by] more barren land, occasionally broken by other, smaller lonely mountains’ (Kaminker, 1997, p.
 5).
 On February 19, 1997, Israel decided to proceed with the construction of Har Homa (Peace Monitor, 1997, p.
 126).
+In 2003, the settlement had just over 2,000 inhabitants; at the end of 2016, over 20,000 settlers called Har Homa home (B'Tselem, 2019).

 The settlement is neighbored to the north by two Palestinian neighborhoods, Umm Tuba and Sur Baher; on the south side by the Palestinian towns of Beit Jala, Bethlehem and Beit Sahour.
 Further away on its western side, Har Homa is neighbored by another Israeli settlement, Gilo; it was built on Palestinian land that was expropriated in 1970 (Kaminker, p.
 6).
 On its northern side is the kibbutz Ramat Rachel, which was established in 1926 and, much like Har Homa, on a ‘prominent hilltop’ (Lipschits et al., 2011, p.
 4).
 Once past Ramat Rachel, we effectively find ourselves in Jerusalem proper.